-Scotiabank reported fiscal Q4 2022 results on 11/29/22.
-For the quarter, on an adjusted basis, revenue rose 4% but expenses rose 6%, resulting in a 4% drop in adjusted net income and 2% drop in adjusted earnings-per-share ("EPS") to C\$2.06.
-The Canadian Banking business saw adjusted net income falling 5% to C\$1,174 million due to higher provision for credit losses (PCLs), reflecting a less favorable macroeconomic outlook.
-Revenue fell 4% for the Global Wealth Management segment because of lower mutual fund fees driven by market volatility and lower asset values.
+Scotiabank reported fiscal Q1 2023 results on 2/28/23.
+For the guarter, on an adjusted basis, revenue fell 1% to C\$7,980 million with expenses up 6% to C\$4,443 million.
+Adjusted net income declined 14% to C\$2,366 million, which translated to adjusted earnings-per-share ("EPS") also falling 14% to C\$1.85.

+The Canadian Banking business saw adjusted net income falling 10% to C\$1,088 million due to higher provision for credit losses (PCLs), reflecting a less favorable macroeconomic outlook.
+For this segment, expenses rose faster than revenue as the bank blamed "higher personnel costs driven by staffing and inflation, and technology costs."
+Revenue fell 7% for the Global Wealth Management segment because of lower fee income from lower trading volumes and lower assets under management.
 Management also explained that overall expenses rose from higher personnel costs, performance-based compensation, and costs to support business growth.

-The full fiscal year results provide a bigger picture.
-For fiscal 2022, on an adjusted basis, revenue climbed 2% to C\$31.8 billion, expenses rose 3% to C\$16.8 billion, net income rose 6% to C\$10,749 million, and EPS climbed 8% to C\$8.50, which translates to US\$6.26.
-As well, the return on equity was 15.6%.
-The bank's capital position remains solid with its Common Equity Tier 1 ratio at 11.5%.
-While the rest of the Big Six Canadian Banks increased their dividends, BNS only maintained it.
-So, the market is correct to discount its valuation currently.
-We initiate BNS's fiscal 2023 EPS estimate at US\$6.30 for now.
+The adjusted return on equity was 13.4%, down from 15.9% a year ago.
+The bank's capital position remained solid with its Common Equity Tier 1 ratio at 11.5%.
+In light of the latest results, the bank stock dipped about 6% on the day.
+We update BNS's fiscal 2023 EPS estimate to US\$5.95.